 Air Conditioning Maintenance for Your Florida Home

-Scheduling regular maintenance on your HVAC unit by a licensed technician is essential for lengthening your unit’s lifespan and keeping it energy efficient.
-Sometimes dirt and debris can build up in your filter, vents, or coils and force your unit to consume extra energy in order to cool your entire home.
+Scheduling regular maintenance on your HVAC unit by a Licensed Contactor with Certified Technician is essential for lengthening your unit’s lifespan and keeping it energy efficient.
+Sometimes dirt and debris can build up in your Outdoor unit’s Coil (or Condenser) forcing your system to consume extra energy in order to cool your entire home.

-When you schedule a maintenance appointment with us, an American Air and Heat technician will evaluate your system, fix any necessary repairs, and use specialized tools to clean dirt and debris from its interior components.
+When you schedule a maintenance appointment with us, an American Air and Heat technician will evaluate your system, offer solutions to any necessary repairs, and use specialized tools to clean dirt and debris from it’s critical components.
 The technician will also make recommendations for preventative maintenance you can provide yourself to maximize its efficiency and lifespan.

 Home Comfort Club: Preventative Maintenance and Priority Service